prejishnair/UkPostalCodeDistanceService/README.md

 > Since basic auth is implemented a username and password need to be entered.
 > You can find the same in application.properties file

+## Start the project with Docker
+Prerequisite : Need docker to be installed on your machine

+Steps
+1)Start a docker daemon (I use command dockerd.But there are more other options) 2)docker build -t ukpostalcodedistanceservice:<version> .
+3)docker run -p 8080:8080 ukpostalcodedistanceservice:<version> .

 ### Table Definition